quii/mockingjay-server/README.md

 Mockingjay lets you define the contract between a consumer and producer and with just a configuration file you get:

-- A fast to launch Fake server for your integration tests
+- A fast to launch fake server for your integration tests
- - You can configure the server to be flaky to simulate the eratic nature of calling other services
+ - Configurable to simulate the eratic nature of calling other services
 - [Consumer driven contracts (CDCs)](http://martinfowler.com/articles/consumerDrivenContracts.html) to run against your real downstream services.

 **Mockingjay makes it really easy to check your integration points**.
 It's fast, requires no coding and is better than other solutions because it will ensure your mock servers and real integration points are consistent